 Why wait for recovery?
 Don’t people need support now?

 A contribution now would certainly help first responder organizations and we would encourage your support.
 However, our experience shows that donations drop significantly within a few days after a disaster, even though most of the efforts to recover from serious flooding and rebuild homes, lives and a community can stretch out for months or even years.

 No, all of the money in the Fund will be distributed to vetted nonprofit organizations with the capacity and capabilities to help Texas recover.

 Does CDP charge fees?

-Yes, we retain 5 percent to manage all of the expenses CDP will incur as a nonprofit organization, including forming an advisory committee of subject matter experts, researching other donors and nonprofits, conducting due diligence on prospective grant recipients, awarding grants and following up to make sure contributions are well spent.
+Yes, we recover direct costs, as well as retain 5 percent to manage all of the expenses CDP will incur as a nonprofit organization, including forming an advisory committee of subject matter experts, researching other donors and nonprofits, conducting due diligence on prospective grant recipients, awarding grants and following up to make sure contributions are well spent.